module specification

 Scheduled teaching on Design Thesis Project: Specialisation, Proposition and Resolution ensures that independent study is effective and addresses the learning outcomes and assessment tasks.
 You have the opportunity to study outside of scheduled classes – particularly in the working environment of the design studio.
 A range of learning strategies is deployed and individual learning styles accommodated.
 The module’s learning outcomes, its contents and delivery, are regularly reviewed to ensure an inclusive pedagogical approach.

 The module and course utilise the University’s blended learning platform to support and reinforce learning.
 Peer-to-peer communication is fostered in group activities and tutorial support provided regularly.
 Reflective learning is promoted through assessment tasks and formative feedback, particularly in the traditional context of the design review.
-You are encouraged to reflect on their progress and engage in sequential decision making through staged submissions and to make recommendations to themselves for future development.
+You are encouraged to reflect on your progress and engage in sequential decision making through staged submissions and to make recommendations for future development.
 The course team seeks to embed the University’s Education for Social Justice Framework in fostering learning that is enjoyable, accessible, relevant and that takes account of the social and cultural context and capital of its students.

 The School’s programme of employability events and embedded work-related learning within the curriculum supports personal development planning.
 Through these initiatives, you are increasingly able – as you progress – to understand the professional environment of your discipline, the various opportunities available and how to shape your learning according to your ambitions and aspiration.